21. ON CHRISTIANITY

 Are you a Christian?

-21.1 Henry VIII and Dissolution of the Monasteries
+21.1 Martin Luther, Henry VIII, and Dissolution of the Monasteries

-The stand of Martin Luther (1483-1546) against the sale of indulgences serves to highlight the innovations of ecclesiastical dogma.
-This Augustinian monk of Germany opposed a slogan employed to advertise indulgences: “A penny in the box, a soul out of purgatory.”
-His Ninety-Five Theses were printed in 1517, reaching a wide audience.
-Luther maintained that the Pope was not infallible.
-He was excommunicated in 1521 by Pope Leo X on the basis of forty-one heretical statements.
-Luther survived the stigma to become the major incentive to the Protestant Reformation.
-He successfully circulated his views in the vernacular via pamphlets on the new printing press.
+Luther thereafter maintained that the Pope was not infallible.
+He was excommunicated in 1521, by Pope Leo X, on the basis of forty-one heretical statements.
+Luther survived this stigma to become the major incentive to the Protestant Reformation.
+He successfully circulated his views in the vernacular, via pamphlets and the new printing press.
 Luther translated the Bible into German, bypassing the convention for Latin text.
-His anti-Jewish writings are controversial.

-Not all Protestants were of the same calibre as Luther.
-In Britain, the calculating Tudor monarch Henry VIII (rgd.
+In Britain, the Protestant trend gained a despotic caesar.
+The calculating Tudor monarch Henry VIII (rgd.
 1509-1547) was keen to preside over dissolution of the monasteries.
 This event enabled the bankrupt king to increase his finances, paying for his largely unsuccessful military campaigns.
 His personal extravagance became well known.
 Henry suffered from "a gluttony that gave him the stomach for banquets lasting seven hours."
-He " wore dazzling clothes that he made gaudier still with oversized baubles."
+This insatiable monarch "wore dazzling clothes that he made gaudier still with oversized baubles."
 He is known for moods of "anger and shouting.... at such moments he could be exceedingly cruel."
 Quotes from Geoffrey Moorhouse, The Pilgrimage of Grace: The Rebellion That Shook Henry VIII's Throne (London: Weidenfeld and Nicholson, 2002, p.
 5).
+Henry became obese, with an eventual waist measurement of 54 inches (140 cm).

 In 1534, the new Act of Supremacy conferred upon Henry VIII the status tag of "Supreme Head of the Church of England."
 A Treason Act was also passed, decoding to a prohibition against accusing the King of heresy or tyranny.
 In June of that year, the Observant Friars of Richmond refused to take the oath accepting the supremacy of Henry.
 Two days afterwards, those friars were taken away in two execution carts.
 The victims were hung, drawn, and quartered.
 A few days later, some Carthusians in London likewise declined to agree that Henry was beyond tyranny.
 "They were chained upright to stakes and left to die, without food or water, wallowing in their own filth - a slow, ghastly death that left Londoners appalled" (Robert Hobbes).